ATM Interface Prototyping

 Project Initiation and Goals

-The ATM project was developed following a visit to the client's technology center in Gebze where we learned that the hardware was fairly rudimentary (Windows 97 PCs running inside a metal box, basically).
-The primary goal of the development was to test new software concepts designed to speed up the ATM experience and ultimately help the bank gain a competitive advantage.
-This process centered around UX research and executive review of the new concepts.
+The project started with a visit to the client's technology center in Gebze, where we learned the hardware was fairly rudimentary (Windows 97 PCs inside a metal box, basically).
+The goal was to test new software concepts designed to speed up the ATM experience.
+The process centered on UX research and executive review of the new concepts.

 Solution